energymon/energymon/README.md

 * `energymon-info`: Prints information about the implementation.
 * `energymon-overhead`: Prints the latency overhead in nanoseconds of the functions `finit`, `fread`, and `ffinish`.

+Implementation-specific versions of these utilities are also provided.

 ### Shared Memory Providers

 Shared memory providers allow exposing energy data to one or more unprivileged applications for sources that require elevated privileges and/or exclusive access.